shyfasal/A3C-recommender-system/README.md

 **MovieLens 100K**

 Format – The dataset is organized into several files.
-The main file u.data stores user–item interactions in the form of (user_id, movie_id, rating, timestamp).
-Additional metadata files include u.item, which contains movie titles and genres, and u.user, which stores demographic information about users such as age, gender, occupation, and zip code.
+The main file `u.data` stores user–item interactions in the form of `(user_id, movie_id, rating, timestamp)`.
+Additional metadata files include `u.item`, which contains movie titles and genres, and `u.user`, which stores demographic information about users such as age, gender, occupation, and zip code.

 **Processing**  To make the dataset usable, I wrote a preprocessing pipeline that:

-Loads the raw .dat file into pandas DataFrames.
+Loads the `raw.dat` file into pandas DataFrames.

 Maps movie_id to human-readable titles and genres.